Dublin Mayor's Court

 The Dublin Mayor’s Court hears first-offense DUI / OVI cases and misdemeanor criminal cases when the alleged offense occurred within the city of Dublin, Ohio.
 Common types of cases heard in this court include:

-Our practice is focused on DUI / OVI defense and criminal defense, and we regularly represent clients in the Dublin Mayor’s Court.
-For more information about us, please see our profile, and for more details about our practice, please see the firm overview.
-You can also see what clients say and review our past case results.
-We limit the number of cases we accept so we can provide personal service to our clients.
-Our fees are on the high end, but the initial phone consultation is free.
-If you would like to discuss how we can help with your case in the Dublin Mayor’s Court, EMAIL or call us at 614-717-1177 to arrange a free phone consultation.
+The Dominy Law Firm has expertise in DUI / OVI cases and criminal cases, and we have experience in the Dublin Mayor’s Court.
+For more information on our firm, please see the About Us page of this site.
+You can also see our case results and client reviews on this site.
+If you would like to discuss how we can help with your case in the Dublin Mayor’s Court, please submit a CONTACT FORM OR call us at 614-717-1177 to arrange a free phone consultation.